 Initial Public Offering( IPO) intermediates are vital to the method of IPOs and to the flawless entry of businesses into the public market.
 Various groups including merchant bankers, registrars, bankers, underwriters, market makers and banks are examples of these intermediates.
 They coordinate with one another to manage the complications of the initial public offering( IPO) process as mediators between the issuing business and investors.
-Here’s a summary of the main IPO intermediates and what they d
+Here’s a summary of the main IPO intermediates and what they do

 Issuer Company: